ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 ```

 ## Create the virtual environment
-A good practice is always to use a virtual environment when dealing with python
+Using a virtual environment when dealing with python
-code.
+code is always good practice.
 This is because it allows you to run multiple applications with different
 dependencies in the same OS without conflicts.

 Create and activate the virtual environment: